aocLEL/OII-Exercises/README.md

 - `size_t find_date(const std::span<const Date>&& date_arr, const Date &date, const size_t s_index = 0)` --> returns the index corresponding to the first element in the array equal to the Date object passed
 - `size_t find_date(const std::span<const Date>&& date_arr, const std::string& string_date, const size_t s_index = 0, const std::string format = "%d/%m/%Y %H:%M:%S")` --> overload of `find_date` above.
 Indeed of the Date object, this uses a date_string for searching the date.
 We also can specify the format of the date string.
 If nothing is specified the default format will be applied.
 - `std::vector<Date> get_dates(const std::span<Date>&& date_arr, const size_t year, const size_t month = npos, const size_t day = npos, const size_t hour = npos, const size_t minute = npos, const size_t second = npos, const size_t s_index = 0)` --> returns a `std::vector<>` container within Date objects that match the given parameters.
 We've need to specify at least the year.
 In this case the function returns a `std::vector` within all Date objects with year equal to the passed value.
+Note that all functions accept a default parameter index that specifies the starting index for the function.

 > ***the default value for not specifying a time parameter is the constant `npos`, defined in `date_array` namespace***